carrel2/CaseStudies/web/files/docs/files/src/AppBundle/Controller/AdminController.php.txt

 	 * editCaseAction function
 	 *
 	 * Creates a form for admins to use to edit CaseStudy objects *
+	 * @todo only display hotspots for the associated animal
+	 * @todo update hotspots when animal changes
+	 *
 	 * @see CaseStudy::class
 	 *